main-salman/mobility-data-lifecycle-manager/Example_City_Submission/README_FOR_CITY_ADMINISTRATORS.txt

 ===============================================================================

 This example demonstrates the correct format.
-Replace "Santiago_Chile" with your city's name and country, following the same pattern.
+Replace "[CityName]_[CountryName]" with your actual city's name and country, following the same pattern.

 Last updated: December 2024